cudoventures/cudos-network-docs/src/learn/README.md

 ### Proposals

 Governance proposals will be used for decision making on the future of the Cudos Network.
-Holders of the native CUDOS token can vote on proposals on a 1 token 1 vote basis.
+Validators with CUDOS can vote on proposals on a 1 token 1 vote basis, including any stake they have delegated via them by other CUDOS holders.
 The Explorer UI allows anyone to easily check any live proposals and if they connect via a valid wallet also create or vote on the outcome of any live proposal.

 The governance module inherited from CosmosSDK currently supports: